navaris/appshell/examples/appshell-react-host/README.md

 ## Runtime

-At runtime, the config template `dist/appshell.template.json` is processed to generate an `appshell instance` document, which has runtime environment variables injected.
-The appshell instance is subsequently registered to `APPSHELL_REGISTRY` where it is made available to the appshell host.
+At runtime, the config template `dist/appshell.template.json` is processed to generate an `appshell manifest`, which is a final runtime configuration for a given micro-frontend.
+The appshell manifest is subsequently registered to `APPSHELL_REGISTRY` where it is made available to the appshell host.

-The appshell host `@appshell/react-host` produces a `global appshell registry index` that is served up to the application at runtime.
+The appshell host `@appshell/react-host` produces a `global appshell configuration` that is served up to the application at runtime.

 ## Metadata